Dominic Cummings ‘must go’ after lockdown breach, says Tory MP

 Guardian and Mirror report second trip from London since Covid-19 restrictions

-He tweeted: “It is intolerable that Boris’ government is losing so much political capital.
-Three changes are immediately required: 1 — Govt needs competitive expert advice 2 — Govt must insist on high software engineering standards 3 — Dominic Cummings must go.”

-Speaking to Sophie Ridge on Sky News, he said: “If he doesn’t resign, we’ll just keep burning through Boris’s political capital at a rate we can ill afford in the midst of this crisis,” he said.
+Speaking to Sophie Ridge on Sky News, Mr Baker said: “If he doesn’t resign, we’ll just keep burning through Boris’s political capital at a rate we can ill afford in the midst of this crisis,” he said.

 “It is very clear that Dominic travelled when everybody else understood Dominic’s slogans to mean ‘stay at home, protect the NHS and save lives’.